 The ones I did try were bland or dry and just didn’t make the cut.
 So, after some experimentation, I managed to come up with an easy cornbread recipe that tastes great and has less fat and calories than traditional cornbread recipes.

-And though it’s not an official Weight Watchers Cornbread Recipe, anyone who is following the Weight Watchers Program will appreciate this low calorie version!
+Anyone who is following the Weight Watchers program will appreciate this low calorie version!

 CLASSIC CORNBREAD RECIPE

 - 1 cup whole grain cornmeal - (yellow, uncooked)

 - 1 ½ cups corn - (canned or frozen)